mddanish00/mui-image-alter/README.md

 Install the `mui-image-alter` peer dependencies first.
 (Can skip if you already done it.)

 If you haven't yet install MUI, please follow the [official guide](https://mui.com/material-ui/getting-started/installation/).
+Only MUI v5 or v6 are supported.

 Now, you can install the `mui-image-alter`.